karenbolon/Portfolio/README.md

 # [Image Classification: Neural Networks Using Webcam](https://github.com/kbolon1/Image_Classification_Webcam)

-* Built an image classifier by collecting my own photos through a webcam to make predictions on images
+* Built an image classifier by collecting photos through a webcam to make predictions on images
+* Used Python, NumPy, Pillow, Seaborn, CV2, Glob, SciKit-Learn, TensorFlow, and Keras
 * Created a deep learning environment to run tensorflow and keras
 * Built a neural network from scratch and then used transfer learning with a pretrained model (MobileNetV2) with transfer learning